vivian-hafener-lanl/journal/README.md

 Current TO:DO:
 Style:
 * Add CSS to flashed messages on every page
-* Rework the style of the homepage to match the rest of the site and retain responsive design principles
+* Rework the style of the homepage to match the rest of the site and retain responsive design principles, rewrite the remote css

 Minor functionality:
 * Add a button that redirects to the signup page from login >>> This will be done once I set up the new navbar